 Helena has a warm, compassionate, and client-centered treatment approach.
 She recognises the importance of tailoring treatment to each person’s specific needs and goals.
 Therapeutic objectives extend beyond symptom relief, to modifying longstanding patterns of thought and behavior that are preventing people from reaching their full potential.

-Helena draws upon a variety of evidence-based treatment approaches in her work including Cognitive-Behavioural Therapy (CBT & CBT-E), Interpersonal Psychotherapy (IPT), Psychodynamic Psychotherapy, Schema Therapy, and Mindfulness-based approaches (i.e., ACT & DBT).
+Helena draws upon a variety of evidence-based treatment approaches in her work including Cognitive-Behavioural Therapy, Interpersonal Psychotherapy, Psychodynamic Psychotherapy, Schema Therapy, Internal Family Systems, and Mindfulness-based approaches (i.e., ACT & DBT).
 Helena has a particular interest in applying insights from the developing field of Neuroplasticity, to assist individuals struggling with a wide range of psychological difficulties, including the enduring impact of early developmental trauma.

 Helena has a strong commitment to collaborative care.
 She welcomes the opportunity to meet with new referrers, and has strong established connections with dietitians, psychologists, paediatricians, psychiatrists, GPs, and family therapists.

-As a full member of the Australian Psychological Society with clinical endorsement, Helena is able to offer the highest level of rebate to clients referred for an initial 10 subsidized sessions under Medicare.
+As a full member of the Australian Psychological Society with clinical endorsement, Helena is able to offer the highest level of rebate to clients referred for subsidised sessions under Medicare.
 After this, clients with Private Health Insurance may be eligible to claim partial rebates from their health fund, or may choose to pay for sessions in full, privately.
 Further information on rebates available for clinical psychology services is available here.

 - PhD (Eating Disorders), Department of Psychology, University of Melbourne, 2005.